 Kitchenettes and Common Rooms must be left in a satisfactory state by 8:00 am each morning.
 In particular common rooms should be tidied and any rubbish placed in bins provided.
-Kitchenettes should be cleared of crockery and cutlery and surfaces wiped down.
+Kitchenettes should be cleared of meal containers and food and surfaces wiped down.

 Students are encouraged to have their meals in the dining room or on the deck rather than the common room or in their rooms.
+Crockery and cutlery from the dining room is not to be taken bake to a student's room.
 Take away containers are available from kitchen staff for meals that need to be consumed outside the designated eating areas.
 A feature of Cromwell is its community spirit which isn't being promoted if people eat by themselves or in isolated groups.

 Corridors should be kept in an acceptable condition.
-The storage of bikes, suitcases, boxes etc. in corridors, or under stairwells is prohibited because it is unsightly and a workplace health and safety hazard.
+The storage of bikes, suitcases, cricket bags, golf clubs, boxes etc. in corridors, or under stairwells is prohibited because it is unsightly and a workplace health and safety hazard.
+Such items will need to be stored in the Bunker or luggage room.
+Punching bags and chin up bars are not to be used in rooms or corridors.